mgintjee/Our-Ashes-Tactics-Game/README.md

 - Have doodads on the hexTile tops

 ## Game Mechanics Crap:
+- Implement Pilots (Similar to how Battle Brothers are generated)
 - Add different battle types (Ambush, King of the hill, deathmatch)
 - Have armor be dynamic as the battle goes on, you lose armor or something based off of penetration (If the penetration makes the armor remaining negative, lose 1 armor point?
 Have weapons deal armor damage?)
 - Change the base of the Talon to be the Faction color.
 It seems pretty obv to determine which tile a talon is on (Which would imply that the ident report is unnecessary?)
 (Also i think then I just need to worry about the Phalanx Emblem now!!!!)